How to Calculate Process Capability in Minitab 18

 A capability analysis is used to tell whether a process can produce output to meet customer requirements.
 The analysis focuses on one single process variable.
 In the case of the provided example in this tutorial, we will be looking at wire gauge size.
 This type of analysis can be compared to an older analysis to evaluate whether an improvement effort made the process more capable of meeting customer requirements.
 The data used for an analysis should come from a relatively stable process and follow a normal or approximately normal distribution.
 Enough data should be used to ensure precision.

 Sample Data Provided in the Download

-Completing an Analysis With Minitab
+Completing an Analysis with Minitab 18

 The sample data set provided shows the measurements of a wire 4 times every 2 hours during an 8-hour shift for 8 days straight.
 There are 8 samples and the sample size is 4.
 The wire measurement is supposed to be 1.50 +/- .05 per the customer requirement.
 To create the analysis, go to Statistics >Quality Tools > Capability Analysis > Normal Distribution.
 We select normal distribution assuming our data follows a normal distribution in this example.

 Place your cursor in the single column box, then highlight C1 and click select.
 This will add the data that we are analyzing.
 Next, select subgroup and enter 1.
-Since the upper an lower tolerance limits are known, add them as well.
+Since the upper and lower tolerance limits are known, add them as well.